COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: C-TAO: Continuous TAO Dataset

 \subsection{Motivation: Training Challenges with TAO}

 The TAO dataset emerges as a uniquely valuable video resource for training due to its extensive category coverage, vastly surpassing traditional MOT datasets limited to specific categories (person, vehicle, \etc.).
 However, its \textit{sparse annotation strategy}, which provides annotations every 30 frames, poses significant training challenges.
 The large temporal gaps hinder learning accurate motion patterns, as the model cannot observe smooth trajectories between annotated frames.
 Additionally, the lack of intermediate frame annotations makes it difficult to capture fine-grained appearance changes and effectively handle occlusions.
 To compensate, researchers often supplement training with image datasets like LVIS~\cite{gupta2019lvis} and SA-1B~\cite{kirillov2023segment} constructing synthetic image pairs~\cite{li2023ovtrack, Li_2024_CVPR, li2025open,li2025attention} to simulate adjacent frames.
 However, these pairs fail to simulate continuous motion and realistic appearance changes, limiting model performance.
 Recent SLAck~\cite{li2024slack} generates pseudo labels via IoU matching to create continuous annotations in TAO, showing substantial improvements over image-pair-based methods.
 Yet, IoU matching lacks temporal consistency, especially in dynamic scenarios, leading to unreliable motion features.
 To address these limitations, a continuously annotated version of the TAO training set is urgently needed.
-Such a dataset would facilitate more effective training of OVMOT, potentially achieving new performance levels in OVMOT tasks.
+Such a dataset provides direct supervision for local temporal association and enables a clearer analysis of how dense trajectory annotations affect OVMOT training.